ucsb-cs148-w24/project-pj11-songrater/README.md

 # Deployment

 ## Installation
+Please make sure that you have the latest version of:

-1. latest version of `npm` and `node`
+1. Latest version of `npm` and `node`
 2. ExpoGO

 ## Running it
-1. cd into `/melo` folder
+1. `cd` into `/melo` folder
+2. Run 'npm i' to install node packages
-2. run the following command:
+3. Run the following command:
    `npx expo start` / `npm start`
-3. follow the steps on Expo to run the demo
+4. Follow the steps on Expo to run the demo
+   a.
+Press 'w' to open the web browser
+   b.
+If you have Expo Go on your mobile device, scan the QR code to open it there